Table of Contents

 Board review style answer #1

-Explanation: By consensus, the presence of cribriform carcinoma should be reported.
+D. For Gleason grade 4, a mention of whether or not cribriform / large gland pattern is present.
+By consensus, the presence of cribriform carcinoma should be reported.
 Gleason grades 1 and 2 are discontinued.
 Grading is not recommended for perineural invasion because perineural invasion distorts gland morphology (grade 3 looks like 4).
-For tumor that is 1 mm or less, only one grade need be assigned, avoiding doubling Gleason 4 to 4+4=8 which would be misleading if cancer in other cores is mostly Gleason 3.
-A case level "global" score is optional.
+For tumor that is 1 mm or less, only 1 grade needs to be assigned, avoiding doubling Gleason 4 to 4+4=8, which would be misleading if cancer in other cores is mostly Gleason 3.
+A case level global score is optional.

 Comment Here